jrigassio/corona-creatives/README.md

 ## Step 1: Format the content
 Stuff on the page will be displayed with a really basic formatting language called markdown.
 (This page itself is actually rendered in markdown)

 To format your text, images, or links to any content, you can write it in markdown.
-If it looks good here: dillinger.io it'll look good on the site.
+If it looks good here, [dillinger.io](https://dillinger.io), it'll look good on the site.

 Here's a markdown tutorial:

-If you edit your page on dillinger.io, you can directly download the markdown from there!
+If you edit your page on [dillinger](https://dillinger.io), you can directly download your finished file there!
 When you're good to go: click Export As -> Markdown

 ## Step 2: Publishing